Chameria Battalion: Background

 On April 7, 1939, Italian troops invaded Albania.
 The operation was led by General Alfredo Guzzoni.
 Despite some stubborn resistance by some patriots, especially at Durrës, the Italians made short work of the Albanians.
 Durrës was captured on April 7, Tirana the following day, Shkodër and Gjirokastër on April 9, and almost the entire country by April 10.

 Unwilling to become an Italian puppet, King Zog, his wife, Queen Geraldine Apponyi, and their infant son Leka fled to Greece and eventually to London.
 On April 12, the Albanian parliament voted to depose Zog and unite the nation with Italy "in personal union" by offering the Albanian crown to Victor Emmanuel III.

 Formation and renaming

 On 15 June 1943, members of unorganized resistance groups in Southern Albania and Northwestern Greece decided to create the Chameria battalion, during the meeting of the Regional Committee of the National Anti-fascist Liberation Army in Konispol.
 The decision was adopted on June 30, 1943, when three resistance groups were united.
 These groups included the Tahsini group based in Konispol, the Father Stathi Melani group based in Filiates, and the Alush Taka group based in Paramithia.
-Each group numbered about 170-180 members, from which only 75 were not Cham Albanians, of whom 35 were from Delvinë and 40 were members of the Greek minority in Albania.
+Each group numbered about 170-180 members, from which only 75 were not Cham Albanians, of whom 35 were Albanians from Delvinë and 40 were members of the Greek minority in Albania.